MSP Business

 Patch Management Processes and Best Practices

-Read on for tips on the what and why of patch management, as well as tips on patch management best practices.
+Read on for tips on the what and why of patch management, as well as patch management best practices.

 What Is Patch Management?

-Patch management is the process of continuously identifying and installing software updates for the applications, operating systems, networking devices, firmware and any other applicable IT resources you manage.
+Patch management is the process of continuously identifying and installing software performance, reliability, compliance, and security updates for the applications, operating systems, networking devices, firmware, and any other applicable IT resources you manage.

-Patch management also extends to keeping track of which patches have been applied previously, as well as verifying that patches have been properly installed and that they successfully delivered the fix that they promise.
+Patch management also extends to keeping track of which software patches have been applied previously, as well as verifying that critical patches have been properly installed and that they successfully delivered the fix that they promised.

 Key Reasons to Implement Patch Management

-By allowing organizations to take a systematic, centralized and streamlined approach to managing updates, patch management provides several critical benefits:
+By allowing organizations to take a systematic, centralized, and streamlined approach to managing patch updates, patch management provides several critical benefits:

-• Business continuity: Patches can provide updates that fix reliability or performance issues that, if left unaddressed, could bring down your systems and disrupt business operations.
+- Business continuity: Patches can provide critical updates that fix reliability or performance issues that, if left unaddressed, could bring down your systems and disrupt business operations.

 Further reading Patch Management with MSP360 RMM